 Yes.
-Vaccination greatly reduces the risk of getting cervical cancer but does not eliminate it.
-14 strains are known to increase the risk of cancer.
-Vaccination protects against some of these strains.
+Vaccination greatly reduces the risk of getting cervical cancer but does not eliminate it altogether.
+There are 14 strains of HPV known to increase the risk of cancer.
+Vaccination protects against some, but not all, of these strains.
 It's important that all women, aged 25 to 65, continue to have regular cervical screening.

 All women, aged 25 to 65, should continue to have cervical screening.

 In Ireland, a national cervical screening programme began in 2008 called CervicalCheck.
-The Government funds this programme and provides free tests to women aged 25 to 65.
+The Government funds this programme and provides free tests to anyone aged 25 to 65.

 You can choose to have a free test from any doctor or nurse registered with CervicalCheck.